near/NEPs/text/0018-genesis_block.md

 # Alternatives

-We could deploy a contract to NEAR Foundation account and call `permanently_unstake` and `terminate` functions from it which in turn would call the same functions on the Token Holder's account through promises, but there is no reason to do it, and it just makes the setup more complex.
+We could deploy a contract to The NEAR Foundation account and call `permanently_unstake` and `terminate` functions from it which in turn would call the same functions on the Token Holder's account through promises, but there is no reason to do it, and it just makes the setup more complex.

 We cannot really merge `permanently_unstake` and `terminate` into one function because unstaking takes time.